 Seventeen years on from this research, mental health stigma is still cited as a big problem in our society hence the existence of Time to Change (2019), which continues to be funded to challenge mental health stigma.
 Thus, it can be argued that online counselling can reach more people as the stigma of contacting a counsellor online is reduced.

-Today, as the population of “digital natives” (Buckingham, 2013) is growing, with children and young people growing up immersed in technology from birth, this way of communicating is increasingly becoming very familiar.
-I therefore can reach people choosing to work online as their first choice.
-This, to me, is important, because if it is seen as second best by the client or counsellor, there is a risk that the counselling could not be as effective as there may be a reluctance to fully trust online counselling to work.
+Today, as the population of 'digital natives' (Buckingham, 2013) is growing, with children and young people growing up immersed in technology from birth, this way of communicating is increasingly becoming very familiar. meaning I can reach people choosing to work online as their first choice.
+This, to me, is important, because if it is seen as second best by the client or counsellor, there is a risk that the counselling may not be as effective as there could be a reluctance to fully trust online counselling to work.

-Lastly, I enjoy being able to offer clients a more equal and comfortable space where they don’t have to travel and enter my therapy room, as I am aware that many people can find this “intimidating and a barrier to being comfortable” (Rhodes, 2017).
-When both client and counsellor meet in their own spaces, it can be argued that the client has more “freedom to be themselves” and therefore more able to feel “free to speak their deepest, most private hopes, fears, memories, experiences and feelings” (Rhodes, 2017).
+Lastly, I enjoy being able to offer clients a more equal and comfortable space where they don’t have to travel and enter my therapy room, as I am aware that many people can find this 'intimidating and a barrier to being comfortable' (Rhodes, 2017).
+When both client and counsellor meet in their own spaces, it can be argued that the client has more 'freedom to be themselves' and is therefore more able to feel 'free to speak their deepest, most private hopes, fears, memories, experiences and feelings' (Rhodes, 2017).

 Online counselling, as I see it, can create an incredibly equal, safe and comfortable space where successful therapy is sure to thrive.
 This is the crux of what quality therapy is about, which for me now begs the question: why would counsellors see online as second best?

 Buckingham, D. (2013) Making Sense of the 'digital generation': Growing up with the Digital Media.
 Self and Society 40: 7–15